davidmunoz-dev/CPE_colle_semaine5/README.md

 Groups are made up of students from different levels and EVERYONE must be able to explain and demonstrate how the project works.

-If you don't have 15 on the Stumper, you'll come back the following week :)
+If you don't have 15 on the Stumper, you'll come back the following week.

 ## Bob ross